How much will I earn per day?

 What is the admin fee?

-It ranges from £15-£65 depending on the region.
+It ranges from £20-£75 (inc VAT) depending on the region.
 This fee covers hosting your profile and photos on our website for 12 months and admin costs that help to find you work.
 No fee is payable upfront.
 The admin fee is deducted from the first job you are paid for in your 12 month priority registration period.
 See payment details.

 What commission do you take?

 The Casting Collective commission is 15% (plus VAT) on all work.
 If you don’t get any work, you don’t pay any commission.

 How will I be paid?

 Payment is made by BACS approximately 6 weeks from the day that you worked, but can sometimes take up to 3 months.

 Our Supporting Artistes are self-employed and responsible for income tax and annual tax returns.
 We will need to check an official document showing your NI number when you apply.
 See more about deductions.

 Should I apply as a Priority Artiste or for an Urgent Casting?

 Which type you choose depends on how available you are and how much you want to work.
 If you want to be put forward for all productions and have good availability pick – Priority Artistes, alternatively an Urgent Casting is for one specific project only and you won’t be considered for other projects.
 Find out more about the different types of registration

 What questions will I be asked during registration?